zeldrislinux/temporary/README.md

 Distributed [here](https://t.me/rn4downloads/4885)

 Estimated installation
-How to use this repository
+How to use this reposito
 ----------------
 * [Instructions if you want to develop AospExtended custom ROM as a developer](https://github.com/Apon77/mido-AospExtended-Apon77/blob/main/Instructions%20for%20developers.md)
 * [Instructions if you want to use AospExtended custom ROM in your device as a user](https://github.com/Apon77/mido-AospExtended-Apon77/blob/main/Instructions%20for%20users.md)